hmkcode/hmkcode.github.io/_posts/java/2022-06-02-java-how-to-enforce-noninstantiability.markdown

 **No explicit constructor**

-- Writing a class with an explicit constructor is the first step but it is not enough since the compiler will implicitly provide the **default constructor**.
+- Writing a class without an explicit constructor is the first step.
+However, it is not enough since the compiler will implicitly provide the **default constructor**.
 - `MyUtility` is still instantiable using the default constructor.

 ```java